 - any person, who although not a natural parent, has care of a child or young person (having care of a child or young person means that a person with whom the child lives and who looks after the child, irrespective of what their relationship is with the child, is considered to be a parent in education law).

-Is saving money more important the your child’s education ?
+Is saving money more important than your child’s education?

 As few as 19 missed days over the school year reduces your child’s chances of success.
 Their SAT or GCSE results could drop by one grade across all subjects.